RonenNess/RPGUI/README.md

 - [Contact Me](#contact-me)

 ## What is it?
-This lib contains css rules and JavaScript code to easily generate gui for web games with old-school RPG style.
+This framework provide out-of-the-box GUI for web games with old-school RPG style.
-Once including this lib you just need to create html elements with the rpgui classes, and everything should work and build-up into an awesome gui!
+Once including this lib all you need to do is start adding regular html elements with RPGUI classes, and RPGUI will do all the rest!

 ![alt tag](https://raw.githubusercontent.com/RonenNess/RPGUI/master/screenshot.jpg)
+(Image is slightly outdated.)

 ## Key Features
 The following are the key features of RPGUI: